zeroluck/docs/sources/admin-guide/cache-refresh/index.md

 # Using Cache Refresh
 Cache Refresh **must be enabled** from the [System Configuration](http://www.gluu.org/docs/admin-guide/configuration/#system-configuration) of the [Organization Configuration](http://www.gluu.org/docs/admin-guide/configuration/#organization-configuration) under Configuration menu.

-The Gluu Server has two LDAP integrations: (1) authentication and (2) identity mapping.
+The Gluu Server supports two LDAP modes: (1) authentication and (2) identity mapping.
 Only sometimes it is the same LDAP server.
 To synchronize user accounts from an external LDAP directory server, you can use the built-in oxTrust features for ”Cache Refresh”, which support